VinLau/perlScripts/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-To run these programs via terminal:
+To run these programs via terminal/command line:

    > perl typingGame.pl

 Windows Users will need to install Perl (I suggest Strawberry Perl), Mac Users may need to install a separate Perl with the packages